Optimal Capacity Modification for Many-To-One Matching Problems: Future Work

-For future work, one could investigate parameterized complexity for other parameters such as the number~$n$ of students and the number~$m$ of schools.
-It is not very difficult to see that our problems are fixed-parameter tractable wrt.~$n$ since one can upper-bound the number of relevant schools by a function in~$n$.
+For future work, one could investigate parameterized complexity for other parameters such as the number~$m$ of schools.
 For constant number~$m$ of schools, it is easy to see that all problems can be done in polynomial time by guessing for each school the capacity increase and checking whether there exists a solution for the guessed capacities.
 Secondly, one could look at stable matching with maximum cardinality instead of perfectness.
 It would be interesting to see whether the algorithmic results for \sumsta\ and \sumsta\ transfer to this case.

-Finally, one could look at other objectives such as stable and popular matching.
-Preliminary results show that the problem behaves similarly to the case with stable and perfect matching.
+Finally, one could look at other objectives such as stable and popular matching (not student-popular like in this paper).

-\begin{acks} Jiehua Chen acknowledges support by the WWTF research project~(VRG18-012).
-Gergely Csáji acknowledges support from the Momentum Program of the Hungarian Academy of Sciences -- grant number LP2021-1/2021. \end{acks}